ryan-byrne/pywfom/README.md

 # Python Module for the [OpenWFOM](https://hillmanlab.zuckermaninstitute.columbia.edu/content/optical-imaging-and-microscopy-development-and-dissemination) Imaging System

-The ```wfom``` Python module and command line tool are ways to declare camera settings, test setup, and start an acquisition on the OpenWFOM imaging system.
+The ```openwfom``` Python Package and command line tool are ways to declare camera settings, test setup, and start an acquisition on an OpenWFOM imaging system.

 ## Getting Started